Ronny-Gallin-Software-Engineering/angular-archwizard/README.md

 </aw-wizard>
 ```

-Instead of implementing the `NavigationMode` interface from scratch, you can extend one of the classes provided by `angular-archwizard`:
+Instead of implementing the `NavigationMode` interface from scratch, you can extend one of the classes provided by `@rgse/angular-archwizard`:

 -   `BaseNavigationMode`: This class contains an abstract method called `isNavigable`, which you will have to override to define wizard's behavior towards navigation using the navigation bar.

--   `ConfigurableNavigationMode`: This class defines the default navigation mode used by `angular-archwizard`.
+-   `ConfigurableNavigationMode`: This class defines the default navigation mode used by `@rgse/angular-archwizard`.
     In some cases, it might be more convenient to base your custom implementation on it.

 This way of customizing the wizard is advanced, so be prepared to refer to documentation comments and source code for help.